 We used a J channel for the main support.

 It’s a metal channel that attaches to the wall that and a single large mirror sits in.

-Since we were taking an unused bedroom for our home gym setup, I didn't want to use construction adhesive to attach the mirror to the wall.
+But since we were turning an unused bedroom into our home gym setup, I didn’t want to use construction adhesive to attach the mirror to the wall.

 So we opted to used these mirror clips to help hold the mirror in place.